 Others seek naming conventions that promote their corporate mission or brand.
 For example, Twitter uses bird species and San Francisco monuments as room names in a nod to its brand and location.
 Employees may meet in rooms that go by names like Ostrich, Mallard, Bluebird, Golden Gate or City Lights.

 SpaceX, the space travel company owned by Elon Musk, features conference rooms with names of famous astronauts and scientists, including Neil Armstrong, Buzz Aldrin, John Glenn and Albert Einstein.
-When it comes to choosing meeting room names, the sky really is the limit.
+When it comes to choosing meeting room names for offices, the sky really is the limit.

 Space Naming Related to Technology